evanmayer/hotspot/HOWTO.md

 ![hotspot packed for Kitt Peak](docs/img/allup.jpeg)

-`hotspot` is a cable-driven parallel robot (CDPR), with four stepper motors that move a central raft of hot IR sources, mounted on an adjustable frame.
-It clamps to various relay mirrors that couple radiation from the sky to the TIME spectrometer inside the receiver cabin on the APA 12M telescope on Kitt Peak, allowing an electronically controlled, hot, IR-emitting source to be swept across the mirror to observe the detectors' spatial response.
+`hotspot` is a planar cable-driven parallel robot (CDPR), with four stepper motors that move a central raft of hot IR sources by changing the length of cables attached to it.
+The cables are fixed to an adjustable frame.
+The frame can clamp to any rectangular surface, but it was designed to clamp to various relay mirrors that couple radiation from the sky to the TIME spectrometer inside the receiver cabin on the APA 12M telescope on Kitt Peak, allowing an electronically controlled, hot, IR-emitting source to be swept across the mirror to observe the detectors' spatial response.

 #### What is this document?